Sponsor a Future Teacher Fellowship

 The quality of teaching is the second most important factor in student learning.
 There are two major factors that affect student learning: family background and the quality of teaching in the classroom.
 PIE seeks to enhance the learning future teachers acquire in their teacher preparation programs which ultimately translates to higher quality teaching in K-12 classrooms.

 A large number of teachers retiring is imminent but the number of teachers being credentialed each year is on the decline.
 Data show that more than one-third of the 309,000 in teaching positions in California are due to retire in the next several years.
-However, the number of credentials being granted has declined from a high of 27,150 in 2003-04 to just 16,450 in 2011-12.
+However, the number of credentials being granted has declined from a high of 27,150 in 2003-04 to less than 14,000 in 2012-13.
 This leaves a huge gap between the actual number of qualified teachers and the number of positions to be filled.

 There are major shortages of teachers qualified to teach in the fields of mathematics, science, and special education.
 In some regions of our state, mainly inland counties, schools have trouble hiring and retaining fully qualified teachers in mathematics, science, and elementary education.
 Schools populated primarily with Latino or African-American children are more likely to have lesser experienced and non-credentialed teachers.
 Fellowships provided by PIE and other organizations will encourage students to pursue a teaching career.